 - Arte Nel Centro is a FUNKY hotel!
 It has uniquely decorated rooms, modern and traditional.
 Very close to the city center and the central train station.

-Incredible and Luxurious Hotels in Verona
+Five Star Hotels in Verona

 - Relais De Charme Il Sogno Di Giulietta– This might be the most romantic hotel in the world.
 Staying on the site of Juliet’s balcony is pretty hard to beat.
 Do you need someone special to stay here?
 Think again, maybe your Romeo or Juliet is just around the corner from this hotel.